IgorMarinhoArgollo/pixel-art/README.md

 </details>

   ##
 <p>This is my first deployable project.
-I did it while I was starting my studies on the Fundamentals of Web Development in the Trybe course.</p><br>
+I did it while I was starting my studies on the Fundamentals of Web Development in the Trybe course for educational purposes.</p><br>
 <p>This is a project of a board with pixels where it is possible to color the pixels and make drawings using the colors.
 There is a fixed color(black) and other 3 random colors generated on page load.
 As extra features there are: adjustment of the amount of pixels and their sizes and button to clear the frame.</p>

 ## Live Link